-The folder requires a filtering condition such as any dynamic view, In fact, the folder can be a single view when there are no groups.
+The folder requires a filtering condition, such as any dynamic view.
+In fact, the folder can be a single view when there are no groups.

 Now we can define how to group the nodes to build each view.
-We need to select grouping attribute (it doesn't need to be part of filtering condition) and a minimum number of nodes required to create a separate view.
+We need to select the grouping attribute (it doesn't need to be part of the filtering condition) and a minimum number of nodes required to create a separate view.

 Templates are another kind of policy that goes beyond the single monitor and Monitoring Pack scope.